nimbix/jarvice-helm/scripts/README.md

 It will first verify and, if needed, install software components needed for interacting with AWS and EKS.
 Subsequently, it will create and initialize an EKS cluster.
 That process will take approximately 15 minutes.
+That may vary depending on the settings chosen for the number of EKS nodes and the accompanying volume sizes.

 Next, it will install kubernetes plugins and initialize/configure Tiller to enable installation of the JARVICE helm chart into the cluster.
 Lastly,